RevenueHunt/docs/docs/how-to-guides/sync-catalog.md

 # How to Run a Catalog Sync

-If you're missing products or collections from the list in the [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) or [Link Collections](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab, you can run a product sync from the app's dashboard.
+If you're missing products or collections from the list in the [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) or [Link Collections/Categories](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab, you can run a product sync from the app's dashboard.

-This article will guide you through troubleshooting and syncing your product catalog with the Shop Quiz app.
+This article will guide you through troubleshooting and syncing your product catalog with the Shop Quiz: Product Recommendation Quiz app.

 ## Sync Your Products with the App